shopstage.co

 What to Wear to Treatment

 Hospitals keep their infusion centers very cold, so dress in layers!
 You’ll want to wear comfortable pants such as leggings or sweats and sneakers.
 For the top, wear a comfy bra (or none at all) and consider wearing a layering tank under your shirt, sweatshirt and jacket.
-For stress-free access to your IV or chemo port, try a sweatshirt with openings designed specifically for this scenario—we have a great one by Patch 10.
+For stress-free access to your IV or chemo port, try a sweatshirt with openings designed specifically for this scenario—we have some great options by Portt.
 Check out our complete edit of comfy and cute infusion day essentials here.

 Pro tip: Bring a cozy fleece blanket from home for extra comfort.